an0t8/docker-rdp-crashplan/README.md

 The original project by gfjardim contained a VNC & noVNC connection, but since I already had an ecosystem including guacamole and dockergui, I decided to port it.

-# CrashPlan Container with CrashPlan Desktop App
+# CrashPlan Container with CrashPlanPro Desktop App

 To run this container, please use this command: